BOB LEWIS – Guide

 SAMANTHA DENNIS – Guide

 Samantha learned to fly fish on the freestone mountain streams of Vermont and the small rivers of Rhode Island and Massachusetts.
-While brook trout will always be her first love, the lure of big browns has drawn her to many locations, including a 23-day trip to Chilean Patagonia with her husband as their honeymoon.
-For the past 10 years, she has been pursuing trout in the challenging spring creeks of the Midwest.
-It took just one epic day on the Upper Delaware to hatch an obsession and she has been returning year after year.
+While brook trout will always be her first love, the lure of big browns has drawn her to many locations, including a 23-day trip to Chilean Patagonia and a decade in the challenging spring creeks of the Midwest.
+However, it took just one epic day on the Upper Delaware to hatch an obsession with the river and make it her specialty.
 While trout on a dry are her favorite, she loves stalking smallmouth and anything that will devour a streamer.

 Jeff has over 15 years of guiding under his belt, but has been fishing ever since he was a toddler growing up in Connecticut, spending his summers near the Delaware fishing with his grandfather.
 After working in the corporate world, Jeff decided to make a career out of his love for fishing and began guiding full time in the tail waters of Tennessee, prior to moving to Pennsylvania to manage the Delaware River Club.